HEADLINES: World & national news to state & local news - Knox TN Today

-Readers should engage critically with the headlines by querying the search engine of choice (ex: Google, Bing, Yahoo, DuckDuckGo) to discover the truth behind the headlines, seeking reliable sources for the ‘rest of the story.’
+Readers should engage critically with the headlines by querying the search engine of choice (ex, Google, Bing, Yahoo, DuckDuckGo) to discover the truth behind the headline, seeking reliable sources for the ‘rest of the story.’
 We are choosing Google News as a source leading to many other media outlets for versions of each daily headline.

 World headlines